Certifications / Cloud

 Supported

-What the Free ESXi Version Doesn't Offer
+What the Free ESXi Version Didn't Offer

 Test Driving VMware Products

-The free VMware ESXi is perfect for testing VMware products such as vSAN, NSX, and vRealize Suite.
+The free VMware ESXi was perfect for testing VMware products such as vSAN, NSX, and vRealize Suite.
 They have an ESXi Evaluation license for this very reason.
 In fact, if you have the right hardware, you can install ESXi on top of ESXi as a virtual machine to test different versions of ESXi in your lab environment before using them in production.

 Professional Development with VMware